 As you design your Annotated Transcript, please use the following standards to guide your work.
-These represent the particular criteria that your instructors will be looking for and giving you feedback at mid-semester, and final grading.
-For each of the following five design criteria, your instructors will rate your design as “best” (fully meeting the criteria), “needs work” (partially meeting the criteria), or “poor” (not meeting the criteria):
+These represent the particular criteria that your instructors will use to evaluate your transcript.

 - Layout and Organization: Are the layout, organization, and (if included) multimedia of your transcript page engaging and effective?